Make the most of hot summer nights and bistro lights as you dine under the stars at these Toronto patios.

 This unique shipping container market is host to an enormous open-air patio with a spectacular view of the CN Tower.
 This patio is in an urban playground for shopping, tasting and enjoying the great outdoors in the middle of the city.
 As the sun goes down, watch the CN Tower light up.

-What to order: check out Joy Bird Fried Chicken’s namesake fried chicken over at Belgian Moon Brewery and then swing by Momofuku Noodle Bar’s pop up with their take on patio eats with items like chilled spicy noodles and a chicken chorizo bun.
+What to order: check out Joy Bird Fried Chicken’s namesake fried chicken over at Belgian Moon Brewery and then swing by Kong’s Hot Tacos for super-stacked Asian-inspired tacos served from a lively food truck.
 There’s always something new and exciting to visit at Stackt!

 15. Madison Avenue Pub